Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

 which, importantly, have a lower modal depth compared to the conclusion $G \sep \vdash \Gamma$ of the derivation $d_1$ we started with above.

-In order the produce a derivation for the leaves $\vdash \vec{r'}.(\Gamma',\vec{s}.1,\vec{t}.\covar{1}), \Delta', \vec{s'}.1,\vec{t'}.\covar{1} $, and thus conclude the completion of $d_1^\prime$ into a full derivation, it is sufficient to re--apply the whole process using the derivations of Equation \ref{eq_subproof_1} and Equation \ref{eq_subproof_2} above.
+In order the produce a derivation for the leaves $\vdash \vec{r'}.(\Gamma',\vec{s}.1,\vec{t}.\covar{1}), \Delta', \vec{s'}.1,\vec{t'}.\covar{1} $, and thus conclude the completion of $d_1^\prime$ into a full derivation, it is sufficient to re-apply the whole process using the derivations of Equation~\ref{eq_subproof_1} and Equation~\ref{eq_subproof_2} above.
 This process is well founded and eventually terminates because the modal depth is decreasing.

 We now proceeds with the technical statements.